-Svetlana Mantsvetova, Housing Coordinator, has hosted the CIEE students since 2008.
-Starting September 2013, she took on the role of the Center’s housing coordinator.
+Svetlana Mantsvetova has hosted CIEE students since 2008.
+Starting September 2013, she took on the role of the center’s housing coordinator.
 Svetlana comes from a diverse academic background with degrees in both organic chemistry and language pedagogy.
 As housing coordinator she is responsible for homestay placement, student/family issues and conflict resolution.
 The years of experience working with young people and hosting American students enable her to successfully manage an important aspect of our students’ life in Russia.
 In her free time Svetlana enjoys reading fiction and going to theatre.

-Julia Semibratova, Excursions Coordinator, joined CIEE in 2011.
+Julia Semibratova joined CIEE in 2011.
 A local of St. Petersburg, she graduated from the St. Petersburg State University of Culture and Arts with a degree in Russian cultural history.
 She turned her enthusiasm for history into a successful career as a professional tour guide and since joining CIEE has continued to share this passion with our students.
-Julia organizes CIEE tours and excursions in, around and beyond St. Petersburg.
-She also oversees most of these excursions personally, either leading RAS groups alone or translating from Russian to English when necessary.
+Julia organizes CIEE tours and excursions in and beyond St. Petersburg.
+She also oversees most of these excursions personally, leading Russian Area Studies groups and translating from Russian to English when necessary.
 Julia adores classical ballet, is keen on embroidering, enjoys horseback riding and collects owls.

 Where You'll Study

 Where You'll Study

 Founded in the 18th century, St. Petersburg State University is one of Russia’s leading institutions of higher education.
 The campus has expanded from its original site on the Neva River, and now includes over 400 buildings around the city center.
 CIEE students study at the University’s stunning Smolny campus—on the territory of the renowned school for noble ladies founded in 1764—in a quiet neighborhood on the east side of downtown St. Petersburg.